Skip to content

 • The CPR instructions are no longer clear at a glance

-• The sign looks worn, outdated or unprofessional around the pool area
+• The sign has become worn, outdated or unprofessional around the pool area

 If your CPR sign is not clearly legible or up to date, it may not provide effective guidance in an emergency.
-It may also create issues during a pool safety inspection, particularly if the sign cannot be easily read from the required location.
+It may also be queried during a pool safety inspection, particularly if the sign cannot be easily read from the required location.

-Replacing an old or damaged CPR sign helps keep your pool area safer, clearer and better presented.
+Replacing an old or damaged CPR sign helps keep your pool area clearer, safer and better presented.
 It also gives homeowners, landlords, body corporates and accommodation providers greater confidence that their pool safety signage is suitable for ongoing use.